nocobase/nocobase/docs/en-US/api/database/index.md

 **Parameter**

-`fieldTypes` is a key-value pair, where key is the field type name and value is the field type class.
+`fieldTypes` is a key-value pair, where key is the field type name, and value is the field type class.

 **Example**